smbilal/CourseProject/README.md

 >7.
 Activity numbers are replaced with descriptive activity names.- code lines *73-81*

 >8.
-Column names are manipulated to make them user friendly.- code lines *84-90*
+Column names are actioned upon to make them user friendly.- code lines *84-90*

 >9.
 Finally, an independent tidy data set with the average of each measurement variable for each activity and each subject is produced.- *code line 95*